nix-community/crate2nix/docs/src/content/docs/00_guides/10_flake_template_new.md

 If you call this from an existing project, make sure to delete any superfluous files.
-The template expects top-level `Cargo.toml`/`Cargo.lock` files, otherwise you need to adjust `flake.nix` manually.
+The template expects top-level `Cargo.toml`/`Cargo.lock` files, and a single result binary, otherwise you need to adjust `flake.nix` manually.

+Continue to use `cargo`/`rust-analyzer` for a fast developer loop and use nix to verify your program hermetically with nix locally and in CI:

 ```bash title="Building project and running tests"
 nix build